The Foundation for a Meaningful Life

 • World Languages: Spanish and French

-Fay’s Primary School World Language program is based on F.L.E.X.
+Fay’s Primary School World Language program is based on the F.L.E.X.
 (Foreign Language Experience) approach.
 Students study both French and Spanish, each for half of the school year.

 In grade two, students continue to build upon the basic skills and knowledge acquired during their first years of language study.
 Students participate in considerable review, combined with more challenging, age-specific vocabulary and expressions.
 Specifically, second graders become familiar with the richness and diversity of the Spanish-speaking and Francophone worlds through the Fay Passport project.
 For each country studied, students practice vocabulary related to geographic location, modes of transport, and basic personal information.
 Students also learn vocabulary related to and complete projects based on the cultural traditions of the countries they study.
-By the end of the year, students are comfortable with a range of commonly used vocabulary and expressions, can participate in brief dialogues, and are familiar with the cultures of many Spanish-speaking and Francophone countries.
-By the end of second grade, students are ready to select a single world language to study throughout their Lower School years.
+By the end of the year, students are comfortable with a range of commonly-used vocabulary and expressions, can participate in brief dialogues, and are familiar with the cultures of many Spanish-speaking and Francophone countries.
+By the end of second grade, students are ready to select a single world language - French or Spanish - to study throughout their Lower School years.

 • Music